vitaliyburla/SelfAssessment/Skills/NodeJS.md

 ## Node.js and backend

 -   Internals and concepts
-    -   Strong and weak sides of node.js
+    -   Strong and weak sides of node.js: 👂 heard
     -   Stateful and stateless servers
     -   Nonblocking I/O and slocking code
     -   Event loop: phases: 🎓 known